adilanchian/Projects/README.md

 company.
 I used Electron as the base for this project because its native approach on different platforms.
 It takes the web client of SightPlan's software and wraps it into a more user friendly application that I assigned multiple features, such as:<br>
-- Auto-Sign in<br>
+1. Auto-Sign in<br>
-- Full dynamic menu bar<br>
+2. Full dynamic menu bar<br>
-- Native Operating system look
+3. Native Operating system look<br>
+4. Inline PDF Viewer
 <br>
 <br>
 This application was created for OS X and Windows 7 and up.
 This application